Business Executives and Complex Assets

 - Income tax obligations

 For more information regarding your high-asset divorce, we have written articles to help: The important roles of financial experts in high-asset divorce.

 Contact Our Attorneys Today

-If you are a business executive or a professional going through a divorce, contact us online or call us at any one of our locations throughout Missouri, Illinois, Kansas, or Oklahoma for your consultation.
-We have locations in St. Louis, Kansas City, Columbia, Springfield, Wichita, Tulsa and beyond in the Midwest.
+If you are a business executive or a professional going through a divorce, contact us online or call us at any one of our locations throughout Missouri, Illinois, Kansas, Oklahoma, or Nebraska for your consultation.
+We have locations in St. Louis, Chicago, Kansas City, Columbia, Springfield, Wichita, Tulsa, Oklahoma City, Omaha, Lincoln and beyond in the Midwest.